thisismypotpie/Star-Wars-X-Wing-App-Front-End/Journal and Logs/Simon_Journal.md

 7/14/20
 Begin mobile friendlization of screens.
 Got Team-Screen tonight, will need to revisit all others starting with Title again tomorrow.
 Getting into a good groove with CSS and 3 live server windows at Desktop, Mobile, Tablet sizes.

+7/15/20 4:18PM
+Reflected on the CSS shown for HW1 review in lecture today.
+Looked at work from my commit last night on media queries.
+I will begin to make more screens responsive.
+Starting with another check of title screen.
+Did some messing around with the browser dev tools.

+Decided to use test viewports of sizes:
+* (414px, 732px) and (480px, 853px) for mobile view
+* (768px, 1024px) for tablet view
+* Desktop view will be my full monitor which is (1920px, 976px) viewport

+First item will be fixing the loading picture in loading-container on Title-Screen.